galpod/blog/glossary.md

 Here is an example of a study that used a 2x2 design: [Museum learning study](https://galpod.com/a-day-at-the-museum/).
 There are many studies that used a 2x2 design, obviously, but none that I've referred to yet.

+## Mediation
+This is a statistical term that sounds complicated, but really is not.
+When we have two variables and a third variable explains the relation between these two variables, we call the third variable a mediator.
+So, for example, we know that parents from lower [socioeconomic status](https://galpod.com/glossary#SES) tend to resort to more harsh parenting behaviours.
+So, without looking any closer, it could appear that parents from lower SES just choose the wrong behaviours--and the road to parenting classes is quite short from there.
+However, the variable that *mediates* or explains this link is psychological distress: parents from lower socioeconomic status experience more psychological distress, and parents with more psychological distress tend to exhibit more harsh parenting behaviours.
+As soon we enter psychological distress into the equation, it [explains the link between low socioeconomic status and harsh parenting behaviours](https://onlinelibrary.wiley.com/doi/10.1111/j.1467-8624.1990.tb02781.x/abstract).
+So, in other words, once psychological distress is in the equation, there is no longer a statistical link between SES and parenting behaviours.
+Parents from lower SES do not need parenting classes (any more than parents from high SES do), they need less psychological distress.

 ## Meta-analysis
 A study of studies.
 Basically, the scientist collects published studies and runs statistics on all the data that was used in all the studies.
 There are certain limitations to this method, but it's a powerful tool because it allows us to see whether a certain effect is consistent across studies.
 You can also divide the studies along certain factors (for instance, what country were they conducted, the age of the children in the sample, etc.) and see if these factors influence the results.